emotion-analysis-project/SemEval2025-Task11/README.md

 3. **Track C: Cross-lingual Emotion Detection** – [Track C Codabench](#link)

-> Participants may choose to participate in one or more languages and tracks of their preference.z
+> Participants may choose to participate in one or more languages and tracks of their preference.

 | No. | Language                                                  | Code  | Track 1 | Track 2 | Track 3 |